 Bel knew how this argument would end: Alina would lose by winning.
 If she convinced the others to do another throw, she’d be spending much of the capital she’d built with them.
 They’d think her going soft.
 Of playing favorites.
 Even if they never said those things out loud, the damage would be done.

 Bel liked Alina.
 She was kind, she was smart, she didn’t mind hanging out with someone three years her junior, and she was loyal to her friends, even covering for them when they were in a pinch.
-And, most importantly, it was Alina that invited Bel to join in the first place.
+And, most importantly, it was Alina that encouraged Bel to join.
 She didn’t want to be the one that cost Alina her standing.

 Bel didn’t know for sure why Sergiu had a problem with her–he was the only one in the circle that voted against her initiation–but she could make a guess: it was probably her age.
 No one had joined before they turned thirteen, and Bel was barely twelve.
 Sergiu didn’t like it, and as one of the two de facto leaders of the group he was obviously put out.
 The rules of the Night Walkers were clear on this point, though: it took only a majority to bring someone in, so no matter how Sergiu felt about it Bel was in–assuming she passed the Rite of the Stone, of course.
 This was clearly Sergiu’s response to being outvoted ten to one.